BaderSZ/pollenflug/README.md

 Currently, the intensity is printed as a numerical value between 0 and 3: 0 being none, 3 being severe.

+pollenflug currently supports a configuration file as `~/.pollenflug.ini`, with an example configuration included in the repo

 ## License

 The script is GPL-3.0